David C.W. Parker

 My interest in congressional parties includes examining the consequences of divided government.
 In his oft-cited work Divided We Govern, David Mayhew argues that more high-publicity probes of the executive branch are not a consequence of divided government.
 Matthew Dull at Virginia Tech and I challenge this.
 Although much time and effort has been focused on the number of bills produced by divided vs. unified government, we focus on whether divided government affects the length and scope of investigations of executive branch malfeasance.
 We find that divided control of government is associated with more frequent and longer investigations in the House of Representatives, particularly after Watergate and the 1975 congressional reforms.
 This article was published in Legislative Studies Quarterly in 2009.

-My current projects include additional work on congressional oversight at the level of the committee (with Matthew Dull), a series of projects on the ways members of Congress use the official resources to communicate with constituents (with Craig Goodman), and two monographs on Senate elections.
+My current projects include additional work on congressional oversight at the level of the committee (with Matthew Dull), a series of projects on the ways members of Congress use the official resources to communicate with constituents (with Craig Goodman and Justin Grimmer), and two monographs on Senate elections.
 The first is a book explaining why senators lose reelection, and the second is an examination of the 2012 Senate election in Montana between incumbent Senator Jon Tester and his challenger, Congressman Denny Rehberg.

 Doing Archival Research: A Practical Guide for Political Scientists.
 2012.Cambria University Press.
 Editor with Scott Frisch, Sean Kelly, and Douglas Harris.